Asset Protection Strategies

 The Wyoming corporation is referred to as “Best Holdings” because essentially it has encumbered assets and accepts much of Loss, Inc.’s revenue as payment for services rendered.
 Best Holdings can also participate in a loan agreement with Loss, Inc.

 There are a number of particular factors omitted from this discussion thus far.
 For example, questions concerning the control of Best Holdings, capitalizing the corpus of your Wyoming corporation, establishing a legitimate business arrangement between both corporations, and specifics regarding the use of stock issuance, promissory notes, security agreements, and interest payments need to be addressed.
-These particular issues can be clearly and concisely explained by a Wyoming Corporate Services account executive once your specific situation is presented to him or her.
-Sound complicated?
-It doesn’t have to be.
+These particular issues can be clearly and concisely explained by your financial advisor once your specific situation is presented to him or her.

 What is important to note is that the Best Holdings/Loss, Inc. strategy can provide a significant economic benefit to the business person and a viable method for protecting Loss, Inc. assets.
 A prudent business person may find it necessary to discuss this strategy with the right persons before acting.
 Since Wyoming Corporate Services does not provide legal, accounting, or other professional service advice, our account executives not only welcome the input from persons that the client may require for additional assistance, but will recommend such persons based on the client’s request.

-The goal that Wyoming Corporate Services, Inc. continues to strive for is to suggest the most effective and efficient business strategy suitable for the client.
-Wyoming Corporate Services provides a way for you to achieve the maximum benefit from your corporation.
-In addition to providing quality customer care to make our service convenient, reliable, and comprehensive, Wyoming Corporate Services also offers a variety of services as an educational complement to devising a sound business strategy.
+The goal that Wyoming Corporate Services, Inc. continues to strive for is to help establish the most effective and efficient business strategy suitable for you.
+Wyoming Corporate Services provides a way for you to achieve the maximum benefit from your corporation in the most cost effective way possible.